-Snowboarding Gear Necessities, For Your First Time On The Mountain
+Snowboarding Gear Necessities, For Your 1st Time On The Mountain

 So you’ve decided to jump into the awesome world of snowboarding.
 Good for you, it’s an epic sport and you’ll love it.
 Keep in mind that it’s an expensive one too.
-This is especially when you buy the wrong gear, or purchase the wrong size on sale.
+This is especially true when you buy the wrong type of snowboarding gear or the wrong size boots.
 However if you follow this guide, and the guides I’ve attached to them.
 You’ll have an epic time on the slopes.

-In our list below we’ll be going over the basics for anybody going to a mountain resort for the first time.
-If you’re looking for backcountry information, you’ll need some more extensive gear, I’ll place that information in another blog post sometime in the future.
+In our list below we’ll be going over the basic snowboarding gear you’ll need when going to a mountain resort for the first time.
+If you’re looking for backcountry information, you’ll need more extensive gear, but I’ll place that information in another blog post sometime in the future.

 In years past snowboarding gear has not included helmets.
 Even looking back 7-8 years ago I laughed about wearing one.
 Then I received multiple concussions one season and my whole tune about helmets changed.